 On top of that, if you’ve got facial hair, you’re probably shaving your neck and cheeks pretty often.
 Shaving your face cuts the hair to a pointy spear, which makes it easier to snag on its way back out of the follicle after you shave.
 That’s right - hairs on the neck are a double whammy when it comes to getting ingrown hairs.
 You’ve got creases in that sensitive skin that actually exacerbate and encourage ingrown hairs, *and* you’re cutting your hair to a microscopic snagging point regularly.

 Furthermore, men aren't as educated on grooming techniques as they should be.
-Exfoliating and sensitive skin care aren't talked about enough in our community, so men don't know that they already have everything they need to prevent ingrown hairs going forward.
+Exfoliating and sensitive skincare isn't talked about enough in our community, so men don't know that they already have everything they need to prevent ingrown hairs.

 How do I prevent ingrown hairs?

 First things first - you can reduce the number of ingrown hairs you get, but it’s pretty common for even the most experienced of beardsmen to get an ingrown hair once in a while.
 This process is all about taking better care of your skin, but at the end of the day, you’re still probably shaving from time to time, and new hair follicles can develop well into your twenties.
 Focus on what you can control, and don’t get too bent if you get an ingrown hair.
 Just keep it clean and be patient and more often than not, it’ll resolve itself without medical intervention or bathroom sink surgery that you looked up on the internet.

 Here are the ways you can reduce your ingrown hair count: